 - Seamless transitions to post-acute care

-- Frequent readmissions to the ED, hospital or ICU
+- Frequent visits to the ED, hospital or ICU

 - Ongoing symptoms despite optimal treatment